Cambodian Living Arts’ Plae Pakaa Show

 The Challenge

-Cambodia has one of the richest traditions of performing arts in Asean, yet decades of conflict, poverty and underdevelopment have dramatically reduced the number of active performers compared to the thriving cultural scene of the past.
+Cambodia has one of the richest traditions of performing arts in Asean, yet decades of conflict, poverty and underdevelopment have dramatically reduced the number of active performers compared to the thriving cultural scene 50 years ago.

 Cambodian Living Arts works to preserve this cultural heritage by engaging master artists to train young performers, particularly youths from underprivileged backgrounds.
-However, sustaining the master–student training programmes requires reliable funding and opportunities for students to develop their skills professionally.
+However, sustaining the master–student training programmes requires consistent funding, alongside efforts to ensure that traditional arts remain relevant to younger generations.

-In 2012, the organisation launched a social enterprise initiative that allowed students to perform regularly for audiences, generating income to support their arts education.
+In 2012, the organisation piloted a social enterprise initiative that enabled students to perform regularly for audiences, generating income to support their traditional performing arts classes.
 Weekly shows were staged at the National Museum of Cambodia to introduce visitors to Khmer cultural traditions.

-While the performances attracted interest, the limited show repertoire and frequency made it difficult to generate enough ticket sales to sustain the programme.
+While the performances attracted interest, the limited show repertoire and frequency made it difficult to generate sufficient ticket sales to achieve profitability.

 The Solution